The RPO/Capex Bridge: Why the Market Consensus is Mismodeling Alphabet’s 2026

-While the current market consensus, and several recent analyst reports, frames Alphabet’s $175B–$185B Capex mandate as a “defensive burden” or a speculative bet, a forensic look at the balance sheet suggests a different reality.
+While the current market consensus, and several recent analyst reports, frames Alphabet’s $175B–$185B Capex mandate as a “defensive burden” or a speculative bet, a closer look at the balance sheet suggests a different reality.
 The narrative of “value destruction” through massive spending ignores a fundamental accounting bridge.

 In our view, the 2026 Capex surge is not a gamble on future demand; it is the mechanical fulfillment of a $240B contractual backlog.